MordecaiandRigby97/Regular-show-ai-creator/README.md

 ## Usage

-Run the CLI to print the character descriptions, story beats, and storyboard:
+Run the CLI to print the character descriptions, story beats, and storyboard.
+By default the command also exports a storyboard, frames, and an assembled "video" to `exports/latest`:

 ```bash
 python -m regular_show_app.main
 ```

-You can also export the storyboard and frames, and optionally assemble the pseudo video:
+Use `--export` to choose a different directory, or `--assemble` to override the assembled file name.
+Pass `--skip-export` if you only want console output without writing any files:

 ```bash
 python -m regular_show_app.main --export out/project --assemble out/video.txt